Perth stays in 1st place in A-League with 1-0 win over City

 Western Sydney beat last-place Central Coast 2-0, the Mariners' fifth loss in seven matches.

-On Sunday, Newcastle hosted the Brisbane Roar in the final match of the round.
+On Sunday, Newcastle defeated the Brisbane Roar 2-0 in the final match of the round.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports